groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/igs-to-xlt.md

         - icon: "far fa-file-IGS"
           title: " About IGS File Format"
           content: |
             A file with .igs (Initial Graphics Exchange) extension is a 2D-3D design exchange file format that is independent of source or destination file format specifications used by CAD applications.
-It is be used to exchange design information about circuit diagrams, wireframe, freeform surface between two independent systems.
-It is similar to IGES and is primary requirement of manufacturers for pricing and designing molds for your product.
-IGS has most recently been replaced by the newer STEP(.STP) file format.
-IGS files can be opened by applications such as Autodesk, FreeCAD, CADEX CAD Exchanger and other similar applications.
+It is used to exchange design information about circuit diagrams, wireframes, the freeform surfaces between two independent systems.
+IGS files can be opened by applications such as Autodesk, FreeCAD, CADEX CAD Exchanger, and other similar applications.

           link: "https://docs.fileformat.com/cad/igs/"

     format:
         # format loop
-        - icon: "far fa-file-XLT"
+        - icon: "far fa-file-excel"
           title: " About XLT File Format"
           content: |
             Files with .XLT extension are template files created with Microsoft Excel which is a spreadsheet application which comes as part of Microsoft Office suite.
 Microsoft Office 97-2003 supported creating new XLT files as well as opening these.
-The latest version of Excel is still capable of opening this old format template files.
+The latest version of Excel is still capable of opening these old format template files.
 Such a template file is used to quickly create new Excel files with default data and settings such as page formatting, font size, margins, charts, etc which can be further saved as new .XLS files.

           link: "https://docs.fileformat.com/spreadsheet/xlt/"